 Hang the brackets and shelves where you want them on the unit.
 Use a pencil to mark through the holes of the brackets onto the shelves.
 Remove one shelf at a time and screw the corresponding brackets into place with your shelf mounting screws.
 Then hang everything back on the tracks.

-Fill Your Mid-Century Modern Shelving Unit
+Style Your Mid-Century Modern Shelving Unit

 I hope you take the DIY route and build a custom shelving unit for your home.
 Send me pics of your creation!